-The Corporate Governance Board asked SIS Ownership Service to produce basic statistics and these are available on the Board's website, www.bolagsstyrning.se.
+The Corporate Governance Board lets SIS Ägarservice produce basic statistics and these are available on the Board's website, www.corporategovernanceboard.se.
 The statistics are available to all and can be used to give a true and fair basis for assessing the gender balance in Swedish listed companies.
-The Corporate Governance Board has produced a follow-up of its goals and complemented these with an analysis based on the European Commission model to facilitate comparison across the EU.

-The Corporate governance board intends to carry out an assessment of gender balance on the boards of listed companies twice a year - at the beginning of January, ahead of the GM season, and in July, when the AGM season is over.
+The Corporate Governance Board carries out an assessment of gender balance on the boards of listed companies twice a year - at the beginning of January, ahead of the AGM season, and in July, when the AGM season is over.
+The first statistics was published 3 February 2015.

-The Corporate Governance Board
+The Corporate Governance Board's goals